Underscore76/SDVTASMod/README.md

 To implement a new Automation, create a new class that inherits from `IAutomatedLogic`.
 All classes that inherit from `IAutomatedLogic` will be automatically loaded and available in `Controller.Logics`.

 ## Overlays
+Slowly copying over/making sure things work in the new system.

 * `DebugMouse` - draw your actual mouse onto the screen